 Scheduling Exam

-1. The Library Director, or designee, will proctor print or online examinations by appointment during the
+1. The Library Director, or designee, will proctor, a printed or online examination by appointment during the Library’s regular hours of operation.

 2. A minimum of one weeks’ notice is needed to allow the scheduling of staff to proctor the